kai2288950/Chinese_word_cut/README.md

 # Chinese_word_cut
-# This is a personal code of Chinese word recognized competition
+# This is a personal code of word recognize competition